s-guliani/SpotifyProject/README.md

 ### Data Loading

-- The transformed data is loaded into Amazon Redshift, a serverless data warehouse.
+- Using a python script the transformed data is loaded into Amazon Redshift, a serverless data warehouse.

 ### Visualization

 - Visualizations are created using Tableau to provide insights into Spotify track data.
-- Examples include charts depicting popularity trends, duration distribution, and more.
+- Examples include charts depicting popularity trends, ennergy distribution, and more.

 ## Tools Used